Ghost From The Past

 Darting across the road Arianna tripped then ran into the Forest of Tempus and as her heart pounded in her chest, she looked for a place to hide.
 If she continued running like this, she would tire to the point of collapse, then they would catch her for sure, and worse still would be the beating she would receive for running away.
 Tears brimmed in her eyes again but wiping them away, she gritted her teeth and pushed deeper into the forest.

-“Matthias, over here,” the shortest of the three men called out.
+“Mathias, over here,” the shortest of the three men called out.

 The third and tallest man arrived last; he went by the name of Rage.
-Joining the others he did not so much ask, as demand, “Well, where is she?”
+Joining the others, he did not so much ask, as demand, “Well, where is she?”

 “Looks like she’s tiring, she must have tripped and stumbled here,” Morton observed.

 “Good, I want her found and soon, I can’t afford to waste any more time looking for her,” Rage said as his angry gaze searched through the trees for Arianna.
 “And God help her when we find her.”

 When Arianna reached a clearing in the forest, she halted and stared in awe at the largest lake she had ever seen, it stretched so far she could not see where it ended.
 She’d heard of it, Lake Tempus, and now she’d found it it was proof she was heading in the right direction.

 From somewhere in the forest, Arianna heard a man yelling, “Arianna!
 I will skin you alive when I catch up with you.
 If you give yourself up, I may go easier on you.”

 Like hell he would, Arianna thought as she took off running around the lake.
 Arianna soon realised that she would have been better off sticking to the forest, but it was too late to backtrack now.
 After only a short distance, Arianna’s legs gave way, weak she collapsed to the floor.

 It wasn’t that easy, she hadn’t eaten since the day before, and she’d had no time to stop or drink and it was now telling on her body.